matipan/matipan.github.io/content/posts/exploring-dagger-streamlining-ci-cd-pipelines-with-code.md

 }
 ```

 In this function we expect to receive the directory that holds the tests, the database file used to seed the db and we return the output that the command generates.
-We can now use dagger's CLI to call this function and run the integration tests, all containerized and defined within a single codebase:
+We can now use dagger's CLI to call this function and run the tests, all containerized and defined within a single codebase:

 ![output of dagger showing the tests succeeded](/images/integration-tests-cmd.png)